 Computer Forensics and Investigations (DS4125) introduces students to the exciting world of digital forensics.
-Computer Forensics is relevant to all areas of business, criminal justice, human resource management, computer science, and many other fields as well.
-Through the course, students learn about the tools, techniques, and environment associated with the field.
-Students develop skills and expertise working in a state-of-the-art forensic lab solving case problems using actual forensic methodologies.
-These cases often include the use of steganography, cryptography, password cracking, recovery of hidden data or deleted data, and analysis of digital artifacts.
-The class is designed to appeal to both technical and non-technical students who have a basic understanding of computer software (DS2810 or equivalent).
-If you are interested in enrolling or have further questions, please contact Dr. Doc Wells.
+Computer Forensics is relevant to all areas of business, criminal justice, human resource management, and computer science.
+Through the course, students develop skills working in a state-of-the-art forensic lab solving cases using forensic methodologies.
+These cases often include steganography, cryptography, password cracking, recovery of hidden or deleted data, and analysis of digital artifacts.
+The class is designed for technical and non-technical students who have a basic understanding of computer software (DS2810 or equivalent).
+If you are interested in enrolling, please contact Dr. Doc Wells.

 Eagle Works is an annual competition held by the Tennessee Tech Center for Rural Innovation in which TTU students can create, develop, and present entrepreneurial ideas for a chance to win.
 Students of any college, department, or discipline are invited to dream big and enter the shark-tank style competition to potentially receive funding for their team’s proposal.
 If you are looking for an entrepreneurial growth opportunity, be sure to enroll in the next Eagle Works competition.
 To find more information about the 2023 Eagle Works competition, please visit: https://www.tntech.edu/innovation/eagleworks/index.php